 “No joke.
 I’m not thrilled about cutting our exploration short, but knowing what we avoided definitely provides some perspective.”

 About five minutes away from safety, with the huge station looming in the distance, our shuttle veered off course.
-A few seconds later, the pilot’s face and voice appeared on our specs.
+A few seconds later the pilot’s face and voice transmitted through our specs.
 “We’ve got some soldiers who need pulled out of their sector before this storm rolls in, so you guys are going to have to tag along.
 Sorry about that.”

 Cruz and I looked at each other.
 We were young and dumb, so embarking on a rescue mission sounded like a really cool way to spend our day.
 I’m sure cappuccino over a pristine view and good conversation would have been enjoyable as well, but we seemed to like things that were off the beaten path.